Your Name – Its Significance in a Multicultural World

 As mentioned above, the language of your parents determines to a great extent how they choose your name.
 Your name can be a problem if, in the future, you travel or choose to live somewhere where the population speaks a different language.

 It may be challenging for people to pronounce your name or for you to pronounce theirs because of sound restrictions in your respective native languages.
 However, you and others should avoid using that as an excuse to pronounce unfamiliar names poorly.
-Everyone should respect the names and identities of others and should always try to pronounce their names correctly, as in their native language.
+Everyone should respect others’ names and identities and always try to pronounce them correctly, as they are pronounced in their native language.

-In the YouTube video above, Neetu Garcha talks about anglicizing the pronunciation of her Punjabi name to allow her to fit in better while growing up.
-Sadly, some people don’t agree with what Neetu has to say in this video, which is also the concept of this essay.
+In her YouTube video, Neetu Garcha discusses anglicizing the pronunciation of her Punjabi name to fit in better as she grew up.
+Sadly, some people don’t agree with what Neetu says in this video, which is also the concept of this essay.
 But, as you can see in the comments under the video, racists will be racists.

 As an ESL teacher, I have seen this often throughout my career.
 When I was teaching, some foreign names were almost impossible to pronounce.
 Still, I always did my best to pronounce them correctly.
 Korean names are especially challenging because some sounds in the Korean language don’t exist in English.
 However, that’s no excuse not to try.
 It always saddened me when some students thought they had to have English names to fit in.
 People from other countries or cultures shouldn’t have to change their identity to make it easier for others.